 Assam – the cradle of Indian tea cultivation

 Tea drinkers in England probably were unaffected by the scientific debates.
 All they wanted was tea – no matter from which origin.
-Tea consumption had seen a rapid increase.
+Tea consumption had seen a rapid increase all across Great Britain.
 Catherine of Breganza, the Portuguese infant was a tea aficionado.
 In 1662 when she came to England to be wed to King Charles II. she took her accustomed drink along.
 The ladies of the royal household soon began to copy her habit of tea drinking.
 However, it was her niece, Queen Anne (1665-1714) who started a real tea hype.
 Tea became en vogue among aristocrats and also those with less money wanted to have this fashionable drink.
 As customs for tea were lowered in 1783 tea became the drink of the middle as well as the working class.
 The famous ‘cuppa’ became the flagship of British drinking culture.

-The high demand of British tea drinkers led to an increase in imports to from 50 tons in 1700 to 15.000 tons in 1801.
+The high demand of British tea drinkers led to an increase import from 50 tons in 1700 to 15.000 tons in 1801.
 The East India Company had the monopoly to deal with tea.
 Back in 1600 Queen Elisabeth I. had signed the foundation charter of that company.
 Imports of tea came from China only.
 However, the Chinese were not interested in trading goods, they just wanted cash for their tea – preferably silver.
 Silver was scarce in England, too.
 Clever business men of the East India Company in Kolkata thought up different means of payment – opium.
 As the drugs were produced in India the East India Company became the world’s largest drug dealer in the years 1830 to 1840 trading drugs for tea, silk and porcelain.
 When the trade monopoly for the East India Company expired China was flooded with opium by other merchants as well.
 As a result millions of Chinese became opium addicts causing severe social problems and a huge trade balance deficit.

 Today Assam is the world’s largest tea producing area, closely followed by Kenya, the most important tea growing country in Africa.